-- The College had made a significant investment in the appointment of specialist teachers to support students with learning difficulties and/or disabilities.
+- The new College buildings are fully DDA compliant; - There is a list of specialist equipment, which the College can make available for use by students; - The admissions policy for all students is described in the College prospectus.
+Appeals against a decision not to offer a place are dealt with under the complaints policy; - The College had made a significant investment in the appointment of specialist teachers to support students with learning difficulties and/or disabilities.
 There are a number of learning support assistants who can provide a variety of support for learning.
 There is a continuing programme of staff development to ensure the provision of a high level of appropriate support for students who have learning difficulties and/or disabilities; - Specialist programmes are described in programme information guides, and achievements and destination are recorded and published in the standard College format; and - Counselling and welfare services are described on the student intranet.